 Resource: The TIME’S UP guide to Building an Anti-Racist Workplace

 TIME’S UP is a non-profit that aims to eradicate gender-based discrimination in society.
 The organization has published a guide on Building an Anti-Racist workplace, focusing on respectfully addressing BIPOC experiences, creating safer spaces for Black employees, and fostering conducive conversation for growth and learning.

 To continue celebrating is to continue learning.
 Try to deepen your understanding of perspectives on Blackness and Black culture.
 Listen to the voices who have, for so long, been oppressed.
 And share what you learn with your audience.

 While Black history is filled with trauma and prejudice, we would also be doing wrong by the Black community to water down their stories to entirely center on suffering.
 Celebrate the triumphs, joys, and genius that the Black community brings to the world.

 Here are a few resources you can check out:

-Code Switch by NPR tackles the subject of race through a lens of empathy and humour.
+- Code Switch by NPR tackles the subject of race through a lens of empathy and humor.

 For Black History Month, Grammarly has highlighted numerous Black voices who are using words – be it through writing, poetry, or public speech – to advocate for the Black community.
 Grammarly features speakers like Amanda Gorman, Zaila Avant-garde, Ta-Nehisi Coates, and Noname, and is educating their audience on the ways they are championing change in society.